Thymosin Alpha-1

 Does Thymosin Alpha-1 actually work for viral infections and hepatitis?

-Does Thymosin Alpha-1 have evidence in cancer and sepsis?
+Does Thymosin Alpha-1 have evidence in sepsis, COPD, or pancreatitis?

 Can I use Thymosin Alpha-1 for travel or general immune support?